 Jerry A. Shields, MD: Dr. Shields, Director of the Wills Eye Oncology Service, was invited to give the following named lectures:

-Please join me in congratulating our colleagues on these many wonderful achievements!
+Please join us in congratulating our colleagues on these many wonderful achievements!